Customer Identity Trends Report

 Delivering great digital experiences contributes to revenue and helps brands earn long-term loyalty.

-But meeting customer expectations is an ongoing challenge for organisations around the world.
+But meeting customer expectations is an ongoing challenge for European companies.

 Let’s find out why …

 On average, survey participants in Europe revealed that they had set up three or four online accounts within the last three months.
 24% of people from the UK mentioned creating five or more.

 As digital transactions continue to play larger roles in our lives, the number of accounts we need to keep track of increases as well.